odoo/paper-muncher/doc/handbook.md

 ## Remote Work

-We are at GR2 on Wednesdays and Thursdays, and remote otherwise.
+We are at GR2 on Mondays, Wednesdays, and Thursdays, and remote otherwise.

 ## Remember